pkseeg/personal-website/content/post/icpc-2021/index.md

 - Personal
 ---

 I started competing in programming competitions about a year ago, right around when the pandemic forced us all into quarantine.
+Since then I've competed in dozens of competitions, I've helped found and run the [BYU Competitive Programming Club](https://cpc.byu.edu/), and I've even started tutoring high school competitive programmers through [Juni Learning](https://junilearning.com/).
+It has all been incredibly rewarding.

+Many people misunderstand what competitive programming actually is, if they've heard of it at all.
+It isn't hacking.
+It doesn't require 6 monitors or sunglasses or a cool colorful keyboard.

+{{< figure src="featured.png" title="Trying to see a local png file" >}}